ProjectRobal/C-/README.md

     FPEP.exe - demo app
     FPEP.hpp - library of project
     FPEP.dll - dll of project
-    FPEP.a - linking file of project
+    libFPEP.a - linking file of project